alexacanche/Big-Data-Management/bigdataprinciples1_2.md

 ### 8. How does graph schemes help fact-based model?
 Captures the structure of a dataset stored, since there's no descriptioncof the types of facts contained in the dataset, nor any explanation of the relationships between them.

+### 9. The three core components of a graph schema and their description.
+- **Nodes**: Entities in the system.
+- **Edges**: Conection between nodes.
+- **Properties**: Information about entities.

+### 10. What was the issue of using JSON format to store facts?
+The wide flexibility of it.
+It can’t enforce requirements so, is open to human mistakes.